EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

     samtools flagstat oral_human_example_1_splitaa.sam > oral_human_example_1_splitaa_flagstat.txt

 |image2| To get the total number of reads in the forward read, run the command below and divide by 4.
+Repeat for the reverse read.

 .. code-block:: bash